LiamMarrinan/Latin102/Composition2.md

 >Hercules servem❌, quem Deianira misit ut vestem recollegerit, in mare misit.

-**Correction Hercules servum, quem Deianira misisset ut vestem recollegerit, in mare misit. -misisset in the pluperfect subjunctive case because the dependent clause happening before the action of the independent clause, which is in the perfect tense.
+**Correction Hercules servum, quem Deianira misisset ut vestem revocaret, in mare misit. -misisset in the pluperfect subjunctive case because the dependent clause happening before the action of the independent clause, which is in the perfect tense.

 **❌ **You're in past-time narrative (secondary sequence).
 What tenses of the subjunctive are possible for your dependent clauses?**